Templo Mayor: Seventh Temple

 Model of Templo Mayor.
 Mexico City Metro Zócalo station.

 Very little remains of the Seventh Temple because of the demolitions undertaken to build the cathedral.
 Only a platform to the north and a section of paving in the courtyard on the south side can still be seen.
 Most of what is known about this temple is based on the historical record.
 It was at the time the largest and most important active ceremonial center.
 Fray Bernardino de Sahagún reported that the Sacred Precinct had 78 buildings with Templo Mayor towering above them all.

 The pyramid was composed of four sloped terraces with a passage between each level, topped by a great platform.
 It had two stairways to access the two shrines on the top platform.
 Facing the structure, the left shrine was dedicated to the water god Tlaloc while the right shrine was dedicated to the god of the sun and war, Huitzilopochtli.
 The two temples were approximately 60 m in height, including the pyramid, and each had large braziers where the sacred fires continuously burned.
 The entrance to each temple had statues of robust and seated men which supported the standard-bearers and banners of handmade bark paper.
 Each stairway was defined by balustrades flanking the stairs, terminating in menacing serpent heads at the base.
 These stairways were used only by the priests and sacrificial people.
 The entire building was originally covered with stucco and polychrome paint.

 The deities were housed inside the temple, shielded from the outside by curtains.
 The figure of Huitzilopochtli was modeled from amaranth seeds held together with honey and human blood.
 Inside of him were bags containing jade, bones, and amulets to give life to the god.
 This figure was constructed annually, and it was richly dressed and fitted with a mask of gold for his festival held during the Aztec month of Panquetzaliztli.
 At the end of the festival, the image was broken apart and shared among the populace to be eaten.

+Human sacrifice by Johann Georg Heck.